-For additional details, refer to Act 83 -2010.
+For more details, refer to Act 60-2019.

-Line 20 - Enter here the tax credit acquired during the year through the purchase, exchange or transfer made by the investor or participant of the primary investor and which are not included on the list of credits subject to moratorium under Sections 1051.11 and 1051.12 of the Code.
+Line 17 - Enter here the tax credit acquired during the year through the purchase, exchange or transfer made by the investor or participant of the primary investor and are not included in the list of credits subject to moratorium under Sections 1051.11 and 1051.12 of the Code.